turingschool-examples/whats_going_on_with_cors/README.md

 * Set up the database: `rails db:{drop,create,migrate,seed}`
 * run the server with `rails server`

 After you run the server you should see that it is waiting for requests.
-Open a new Terminal window to continue with setup.
+You can also navigate to [http://localhost:3001/api/v1/welcome](http://localhost:3001/api/v1/welcome) to simulate a request to your running server.
+Then, continue on with the FE setup steps below.

 ### 3. Get the FE running on localhost:3000
 In a different terminal window,